mcintyre94/Orbit/README.md

 ## Building for production

-Run `npm run build` to create a production build.
+Run `pnpm build` to create a production build.

 After this, just zip the `.output/chrome-mv3` directory and submit to the Chrome store!